elvisfrimpong-da/Momo-Financial-Analysis-Dashboard/README.md

 ## 📌 Overview

-This project presents a comprehensive **Power BI dashboard** analyzing personal Mobile Money (MoMo) transactions for the year **2025**.
+This project presents an end-to-end **Power BI analysis of personal Mobile Money (MoMo) transactions for 2025**, designed to uncover patterns in spending, saving, and investment behavior.

-The dashboard transforms raw transactional data into meaningful insights across:

-- Transaction activity and trends
+The dashboard goes beyond basic visualization by combining:
-- Spending patterns and expense behavior
+- Financial behavior analysis
-- Savings discipline (Yello Save)
-- Investment growth and contributions
-- Overall financial health
+- Context-driven interpretation
+- Actionable recommendations

-The objective is to understand **how money flows, how it is allocated, and how financial discipline evolves over time**.
+👉 The goal is to understand **how money flows, how it is allocated, and how financial discipline evolves over time**.

 ---

+## 🎯 Project Objectives

+- Analyze transaction activity and trends
+- Identify spending patterns and key expense drivers
+- Evaluate savings consistency and growth
+- Track investment contributions and behavior
+- Assess overall financial health

+---

 ## 🧠 Business Questions

-This analysis was guided by key questions:

 ### 💳 Transactions
 - What is the total transaction volume and value?